 - The checkpoint to Ta Van village start working at 7 a.m.
 If you go to the village before that time, you can save VND 75,000 for the entrance ticket.

-- Homestay at Ta Van village is really cool to stay, but they only have crepes and instant noodle for the breakfast (as I can remember) 🙁 If you wanna stay there, click here for booking.
+- Homestay at Ta Van village is really cool to stay.
+Nevertheless, as far as I can remember, they only have crepes and instant noodles for the breakfast.
+If you wanna stay there, click here for booking.

 Ta Phin Village

 Ta Phin is the village where I spent the most of my time at Sapa.
-It’s not a popular place with activities for tourists, but a typical place to discover the culture, and daily life of the ethnic minorities, especially the Red Dao, in the area (in my perception).
+It’s not a popular place with activities for tourists, but a typical place to discover the culture, and daily life of the ethnic minorities, especially the Red Dao in the area.

 Thanks to a friend that we met in Sapa city, we had a chance to discover the life and culture of the Red Dao.
 Red Dao people locate a lot in Ta Phin with the village centre where they offer many services for visitors to enjoy, and the rest is where we stayed, in their homestay, to have the same feels of the locals and learn more about their culture, and life.
 Honestly that is where I have the most experience and memorable stories.